DavAug/chi/docs/source/getting_started/quick_overview.rst

 Quick overview
 **************

-The quick overview displays some of chi's main features to help you decide whether chi is the right software for you.
-The running example for this overview will be a 1-compartment pharmacokinetic model (any other deterministic time series model would have been an equally good choice, but the 1-compartment pharmacokinetic model happens to be predefined in chi's model library;
+The quick overview displays some of Chi's main features to help you decide whether Chi is the right software for you.
+The running example for this overview will be a 1-compartment pharmacokinetic model (any other deterministic time series model would have been an equally good choice, but the 1-compartment pharmacokinetic model happens to be predefined in Chi's model library;
 :class:`chi.library.ModelLibrary`).
 The model is defined by an ordinary differential equation for the drug amount and an algebraic equation for the drug concentration